dlt-hub/dlt/docs/website/blog/2023-11-01-dlt-dagster.md

 `dlt` provides a list of verified sources that can be initialized to fast-track the pipeline-building process.
 You can find a list of sources provided in the `dlt` [docs](https://dlthub.com/docs/dlt-ecosystem/verified-sources/).

 One of the main strengths of `dlt` lies in its ability to extract, normalize, and ingest unstructured and semi-structured data from various sources.
 One of the most commonly used verified source is MongoDB.
-Let’s quickly look at how we can orchestrate MongoDB source using dagster.
+Let’s quickly look at how we can orchestrate MongoDB source using Dagster.

 ### Step 1: Setting up a Dagster project: